 Amardeep Maroli

 I publish 48+ in-depth guides on API security, web vulnerabilities, penetration testing, and hands-on cybersecurity research — based on real lab work, practical testing, and actual security research.
+I've also built a growing Security Tools Hub and an interactive Cyber Playground of hands-on challenges to go with the writing.
 Not theory.
 Not copied content.

 Verified Credentials & Experience